We’re Hiring: Director, Michigan Justice Fund

 The Michigan Justice Fund (MJF) is a funders’ collaborative that seeks to make investments that help stem the flow of individuals into the criminal justice system, support the investment of public dollars to community-driven alternatives to incarceration, and ensure that those who are returning home after incarceration receive the support they need to flourish.

-The Michigan Justice Fund Director will manage the ongoing strategy and program development efforts; day to day operations; relationships with nonprofit organizations, funders, sector leaders and other key stakeholders; and serve as a liaison between all groups involved.
+The Michigan Justice Fund’s grantmaking strategy was developed with a learning cohort of 26 organizations in 2020.
+The Director will manage the ongoing implementation of the strategy and program development efforts; day to day operations; relationships with nonprofit organizations, funders, sector leaders and other key stakeholders; and serve as a liaison between all groups involved.
 While the core activities, duties, and tasks of this role have been identified, other responsibilities of the Director may surface as MJF evolves and matures.

 STRATEGY AND PROGRAM DEVELOPMENT

-- Collaborate with the Steering Committee, CFSEM staff and consultants to set program goals, objectives and budget, and develop strategies and design activities that achieve the Michigan Justice Fund’s goals and objectives, and identify and cultivate partners to support and participate in the Fund’s activities.
+- Collaborate with the Steering Committee, CFSEM staff and consultants to implement its grantmaking strategy by identifying investments and designing activities that advance MJF goals, objectives & milestones, s, and identify and cultivate partners to support and participate in the Fund’s work.

-- Listen to and learn from learning cohort and stakeholders about what local juvenile justice and adult criminal justice issues are most pressing in their towns/cities/counties and use information to help direct key aspects of the initiative in order to position the Michigan Justice Fund to support breakthrough juvenile and criminal justice reform.
+- Listen to and learn from stakeholders about strengths and weaknesses in the justice policy ecosystem and use information to help direct key aspects of the initiative in order to position the Michigan Justice Fund to support breakthrough juvenile and criminal justice reform.